g7kse/g7kse.github.io/content/docs/coding/Maidenhead/maidenhead.md

 ---

 This little snippet of code is handy for showing maidenhead locator from a GPS input.
-It uses tje TinyGPS++ library to do th eheavy lifting with just a small spot of maths to calculate the maidenhead locator.
+It uses the [TinyGPS++]{http://arduiniana.org/libraries/tinygpsplus/} library to do the heavy lifting with just a small spot of maths to calculate the maidenhead locator.
 Just watch out for LCD pin connections and the GPS baud and pinout value.
 I have no idea where the code came from, I'm 99% sure that I pinched most of it from somewhere else but can't attribute it because I did this 10 years ago.

 ```
 #include <TinyGPS++.h>